Agriculture

 - Each application is considered on individual merit

-- Entry is subject to an informal interview
+- Entry is subject to attending a course meeting or informal interview

-- Successful completion of current/relevant programme (including skills) and decision from progression board meeting
+- Successful completion of relevant Level 1 programme with a merit grade or above in addition to a successful decision from progression board meeting

-- Work experience in the land-based industries
+- Undertake work related experience in the land-based industries

 - Environmental and land-based business